NightB1ade/RolePlayingGames/Shadowrun/5e/ShadowrunUK/AdventureLog/PuttingOnAShow.md

 <!-- -->

-- Meeting with Haematoma that morning - driving from pub to club.
+- Meeting with Haematoma that morning - driving from pub to club
 	- Got into the club and into Haematoma’s office
 	- He’s watching a load of AR screens
 	- Wants to have ‘Vlad’ meet Troy